The Core Transfer Library (CTL) is a listing of courses that will transfer to all Indiana public college and university campuses in one of two ways:

 TSAPs allow a student who completes an associate degree at Vincennes University in one of these majors to articulate with related baccalaureate degrees at all four year state educational institutions that offer the baccalaureate degrees.
 As long as a student completes courses with the needed grades and grade point average, the credits earned for the associate degree should enable the student to begin at the receiving institution as a junior.
 It's important that students work closely with their advisor in order that they complete all the required coursework with the necessary grades.

 In simple terms, 60 credits of your two year degree in the majors listed above should transfer to Indiana University, Purdue University, Ball State University, Indiana State University, University of Southern Indiana, IUPUI, or other Indiana four-year schools, and you should enter the four-year school as a junior.
-Vincennes University has many articulation agreements with private schools as well.
+Also, 60 credits earned at another institution in a TSAP program will allow a student to begin in a VU baccalaureate as a junior.
+Vincennes University has many articulation agreements for non-TSAP programs with private schools as well.

 What's an articulation agreement?

-Articulation Agreements are formal agreements (or some would call a partnership) between two or more Colleges and Universities documenting the transfer policies (Transfer Policies) for a specific academic program or degree in general.
+Articulation Agreements are formal agreements (or some would call a partnership) between two or more Colleges and Universities documenting the transfer policies (See Admission Requirements for Transfer Students) for a specific academic program or degree in general.
 Vincennes University has a great number of articulation agreements with other institutions.
 (Articulation Agreements)

 Agreements can cover one, two or more years of study and save thousands of dollars in tuition and fees by design.
 Articulation agreements are transfer agreements to simplify the complexity of determining what courses to take.
 They should eliminate the guess work regarding transferability.
 Following articulation agreements should save students time and money- an important benefit when coping with the escalating cost of higher education alternatives. (http://www.collegetransfer.net)